 Making the sauce

-- In the same pan where you cooked the fish, cut the tomatoes in slices, add the basil and let it stew at medium to low temperature.
+- In the same pan where you cooked the fish, stir-fry the garlic cloves

 - Simmer until the tomatoes melt into a sauce.